 Personalities That Work Well Here: Bashpole Software seeks individuals who are interested in making the world a better place through the use and production of technology.
 Ideal candidates are self-disciplined and skillfully maintain a balance of independence and collaboration in order to work at their own pace and get the job done.

-Points of Inspiration: our approaches to advertising, customer education, and measuring return-on-investment are a possible solution to what Dan Pallotta proposed about overhead versus the importance of scaling up for non-profits.
+Points of Inspiration: our approaches to advertising, customer education, and measuring return-on-investment are a possible solution to what Dan Pallotta proposed about overhead versus the importance of scaling up for non-profits and taking risks.
 Also, did you know that the theories of Universal Gravitation and Relativity were both invented by people who were working from home?
 We are creating the virtual workplace of the future along the lines of what the CEO of Automattic, a company worth more than $3B with over 1,400 employees who almost entirely work remotely, calls Level 5, and GitLab, which is entirely remote and had an IPO worth $15B.

-Click on the following headings to see the full names of our internships, intern testimonials, and job openings:
+Click on the following department headings to see the full names of our internships, intern testimonials, and job openings: